Private Members’ Mondays

 Selection and programming of business—role of the Selection Committee

-The timetable for committee and delegation reports and private Members’ business on Mondays, in the House and in the Federation Chamber, is the responsibility of the Selection Committee, which determines the order of consideration of matters, and the times allotted for debate on each item and for each Member speaking.
-The committee also recommends items of private Members’ business to be voted upon (see page 794).
+The timetable for committee and delegation business and private Members’ business on Mondays, in the House and in the Federation Chamber, is the responsibility of the Selection Committee, which determines the order of consideration of matters, and the times allotted for debate on each item and for each Member speaking.

-The Selection Committee usually meets twice each sitting week.
-At its Tuesday meeting the committee mainly considers committee and delegation business and private Members’ business.
-At its Wednesday meeting the committee mainly considers government bills for referral to committees.
-If necessary the committee also meets on other days.
+The Selection Committee meets usually once each sitting week on Tuesday to consider committee and delegation business and private Members’ business.
+If necessary the committee can also meet on other days.

 The Selection Committee reports its determinations regarding private Members’ and committee business to the House in time for them to be adopted and published on the Notice Paper of the sitting Thursday before the Monday being considered.
 The report is treated as adopted by the House on presentation and is printed in Hansard.

 The standing orders oblige the Selection Committee to give notices by private Members of their intention to present bills priority over other notices and orders of the day.
-In other matters relating to their selection and programming of private Members’ business the following general principles have been adopted by the House:
+In other matters relating to the selection and programming of private Members’ business the following general principles have been followed:

 - In formulating the priority to be given to items of private Members’ business the Selection Committee shall have regard to: